ben-porteous/Assignment-2---CS719/README.md

 _TODO Your answer here._
 I applied id's to each pokemon button so that these were able to be referenced and subsequent changes could be applied such as their class.
 As IDs should not begin with a number I used ID-x (x being the individual pokemon dex number) which could then be 'split' to extract just the ID (the id needed to be the dex number rather than index as otherwise new added pokemon id would not align with their dexnumber which would make subsequent referencing in code later more difficult).
 When loading the buttons I added the event click listener which included the code to delete the class 'selected' from any other pokemon and add it to whatever button was just selected.
-I applied the class 'selected' to my opening pokemon when the home page first loads.
+I created a code block to check what pokemon was displayed - I added an id to the pokemon Header which contained the id and then extracted the dex number from the header - and then applied the class 'selected' to whichever pokemon that was displayed.
 I did this via my client-side JS after the my button-liven function.
-This meant the code to add my opening pokemon 'selected' class only loads once rather than checking for that id each time the button creation function was iterated through which supports more efficient coding/loading.
+This also meant that the code to add my displayed pokemon 'selected' class only loads once when the page loads rather than checking for that id each time the button creation function was iterated through which supported more efficient coding/loading.

 ![](./spec/03-intermediate-1.png)